meinside/gemini.nvim/README.md

 - [X] Add screen recordings for each usage.
 - [X] Strip unwanted markdown codeblock around the generated texts.
+- [X] Add an option for setting safety threshold.
 - [ ] Handle multiple number of candidates and content parts.
 - [ ] Add nice UIs for comparing & applying generated texts.